Yash-Bhatnagar/Basic-Unsupervised-learning-techniques/README.md

 & driving insights from the data
 </p>

-<h4>Note: Dataset used in this repository contains DUMMY values and shouldn't be used to draw parallels in real world!</h4>
+<h4>Note: Dataset used in this repository contains DUMMY values and shouldn't be used to draw parallels to the real world!</h4>